 How to Fix Google Search Console Server Error 5xx

 When you follow these insights and you haven’t been able to resolve Server Errors, it could just as well be related to your web hosting account settings and not necessarily with your website settings.
-That means, contacting your IT team and or web hosting company is a smart option first before you attempt to remedy the issues.
+That means, contacting your IT team and or web hosting company is a smart option first before you attempt to remedy any issues.

 There are other types of coverage errors as outlined below